samuel22gj/GpsLive/README.md

 [![Build Status](https://travis-ci.org/samuel22gj/GpsLive.svg?branch=master)](https://travis-ci.org/samuel22gj/GpsLive)

-Show any GPS information you want to know.
+GPS Live is a GPS monitor app with **Material Design**.
+It can show any GPS information you want to know.
+The following are some main features:
+- GPS provider state
+- Location information such as: Latitude, Longitude, Altitude, etc.
+- NMEA data
+- Detailed satellite information
+- Update frequency adjustment to save battery

 ## Screenshot